 Do YouTube hypnosis videos work?

-Hypnosis itself does work though so what’s the difference?
+Hypnosis certainly works though, so what’s the difference?

 People ask me that a lot as a hypnotherapist.
 Let me explain all the reasons for some online hypnotherapy videos being next to useless.